Coil

 A Divine Prank

-Years ago, I etched eight words on eight glass bottles: alcohol, tears, blood, semen, time, memory, gratitude, song.
+Years ago, I etched eight words onto eight glass bottles: alcohol, tears, blood, semen, time, memory, gratitude, & song.
 Words from a poem by Anne Carson.
 I liked the idea of liquid time, something I could drink, smell, piss out.
 I was having trouble with alcohol and these words seemed key to my addiction.
-When I moved from Brooklyn to LA and shipped the bottles, I carefully wrapped each of them in bubble wrap.
-But only the last four arrived intact :
+When I moved across the country I shipped the bottles, carefully wrapping each of them in layers of plastic padding.
+But when I opened the box upon its arrival, alcohol ,tears, blood & semen had shattered and only these last four arrived intact.

 Published by Spectra Poets 12.05.22 https://spectrapoets.org/Divine-Prank-by-Kellie-Jones